gweidart/evm-flashswap-arb/README.md

 3. Edit the `private key` and wallet address fields in above `.secret` config.

 4. Run the `deploy.js` script.
-By default, it deploys to KCC.
+By default, it deploys to ETH.
 If you want to dpeloy to a different network, you will need to change the network settings in `hardhat.config.ts`.
 You also need to change the WKCS or other token address in the `deploy.ts`, it's Set to the WKCS address by default.

 ``` bash